Easy hack to hang art perfectly straight

 Stockholm mirror IKEA round

-This week I was finally to the point where it was time to hang them and it was very exciting. :) They are quite large so the holes on the back were far apart.
-You can use a level (I have a couple long ones), but I found this trick to be much more precise than measuring and trying to transfer that measurement onto the wall.
+They are quite large so the holes on the back were far apart.
+You can use a level, but most are 24 inches or shorter.
+Even though we have a four foot level, I found this trick to be much more precise than measuring and trying to transfer that measurement onto the wall.

 Art or mirror hanging trick with painter's tape